apache/celeborn/README.md

     ├── master-jars
     ├── worker-jars
-    ├── spark          // Spark client jars if spark profiles are activated ├── flink          // flink client jars if flink profiles are activated ├── mr             // mr client jars if hadoop profiles are activated └── sbin
+    ├── spark          // Spark client jars if spark profiles are activated ├── flink          // Flink client jars if flink profiles are activated ├── mr             // MapReduce client jars if mr profile is activated └── sbin
 ```